discretize/discretize-guides/builds/warrior/banner-berserker/index.md

 * It is key that you are in <Skill name="Berserk"/> mode for as many burn phases as possible for maximum DPS.
 Pay attention to your groups phase times and your <Skill name="Berserk"/> extensions.
 It is better for <Skill name="Berserk"/> to drop when the boss isn’t stunned if that means it will be back up right before another burst window.
 * Think ahead when CC is needed and swap to Maces earlier to avoid losing invaluable <Skill name="Berserk"/> time.

-**When to take Maces**
-* In fights with only one defiance bar in the beginning, use Mace/Mace
-* In T4s and encounters that have defiance bars during the fight, use an offhand mace only.

 **Extra notes:**
 * If your groups <Boon name="might"/> is not 25, take <Skill name="Forgreatjustice"/>.
 It is a bigger DPS increase than <Skill name="signetofmight"/>!
 * If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and either eat the initial <Effect name="stun"/> of <Skill name="headbutt"/> or break it with <Item id="24"/>.